7 Best Campgrounds in Badlands National Park, SD

 3. Badlands Interior Motel and Campground

-Found one mile outside the southern Interior Entrance of Badlands National Park, the Badlands Interior Motel and Campground offers a convenient place to stay right outside the entrance gates.
+The Badlands Interior Motel and Campground is one mile outside the southern Interior Entrance of Badlands National Park and is a convenient place to stay right outside the entrance gates.
 The campground features tent sites, RV pull-through parking spots, camping cabins, and a 22-unit motel.
 Badlands Interior also features established teepees.

 All guests at the Badlands Interior Motel and Campground have access to the restaurant, store, swimming pool, and full-service restroom facilities.
 While all the overnight options at the Badlands Interior Motel come with a great view, the tent sites are located on the outer edge of the campground, offering more expansive views of the jagged horizon in the distance.